arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 # checks if clavicle_l exists in skeletal_hierarchy -> it does not
 if bone_name in skeletal_hierarchy:
 ```
 At this point the rest of the code doesn't matter, it'll bypass it and the same thing will happen to rest of the suffixed bones.
-That's the reason why our hierarchy looks like this.
+That's the reason why final hierarchy do not parent suffixed bones at all.

 ### Reading suffixed bones

-I am not going to line - this part took me the longest to figue out.
-As a python beginner and someone who was taugh in C, Python amazes me with so many quality-of-life functions - one of them is working with strings.
+I am not going to lie - this part took me the longest to figue out.
+As a python beginner and someone who's mostly comfortable with C, Python amazes me with so many quality-of-life functions - one of them is
+flexibility in working with strings.

 Let's break what is the full name of a bone:

 {{< mermaid >}}